Demos, talks and Media

 Simon Whitehead and his Pakefield Ferrets

-The UK’s Premier Ferreting Demonstration & Display
+The UK’s Premier Dog and Ferret Demonstration & Display

 Experience and enjoyment forms the provenance of his demonstrations.
 Simon has a unique arena demonstration and educationally and amusing are just two words used to describe how he sells the virtues of the full mechanics of ferreting to the wider world whilst enticing them into his world of ferrets, dogs and rabbits.

-Simon has demonstrated at all the major UK events and currently performs at over thirty plus shows.
 From a village green to The Game Fair and in-between, Simon’s arena demonstrations are ranked amongst the most entertaining and popular on the UK show circuit.
 His shows are constantly evolving and now Simon has incorporated his dogs, and this has taken the already popular demonstration to a new level.

-To add some variety into his world of demonstrations, Simon now performs a butchery and rabbit cooking demonstration.
+To add some variety into his world of demonstrations, Simon also performs a butchery and rabbit cooking demonstration.
 This starts off with a masterclass in rabbit butchery and climatizes in a delicious meal enticing the audience to try rabbit.

 In-between demonstrations Simon, his ferrets and dogs are on hand for interaction with the public and as popular the arena demonstrations are, the static display is always a hive of activity as they are many questions to be answered, ferrets to be held and stories to be told.